Muscular Dystrophy Association: Independent charity assessments

 MDA is recognized by the Better Business Bureau's Wise Giving Alliance as an accredited charity that meets all 20 Standards for Charity Accountability.
 As of the year ending December 31, 2022, MDA reported significant funding directed towards patient and community services, professional public health education, and research.
 The organization's financial activities, leadership compensation, and fundraising methods are transparently disclosed, emphasizing their commitment to accountability and ethical practices.

-Charity Navigator, which is the largest independent evaluator of charities, gives MDA two out of four stars based on Financial, Accountability, and Transparency Performance Metrics.
+Charity Navigator, which is the largest independent evaluator of charities, gives MDA three out of four stars based on Financial, Accountability, and Transparency Performance Metrics.
 In 2019, CharityWatch gave MDA a grade of D, citing many financial issues in the organization.

 MDA has received the Candid Platinum Seal of Transparency from GuideStar, recognizing its commitment to transparency and accountability.

 Criticism

-MDA and Lewis have been criticized by disability rights activists for their tendency to paint disabled people as, these advocates say, "pitiable victims who want and need nothing more than a big charity to take care of or cure them."
+MDA and Lewis have been criticized by disability rights activists for their tendency to paint disabled people as "pitiable victims who want and need nothing more than a big charity to take care of or cure them."